Hosseinadeli/MASC_reading/README.md

 MASC_core is a model of the SC.
 It can accept a saliency (priority) map and generate eye-movements.
 Depending on the sources of the map, it can generate fixations during free viewing, visual search or reading.

 MASC_core takes the priority map and the current fixation location as input and generates the next fixation location.
-To learn more about MASC and on how to apply the model to predict eye-movements during visual search and scene free viewing.
+To learn more about MASC and on how to apply the model to predict eye-movements during visual search and scene free viewing, refer to:

 Adeli, H., Vitu, F., & Zelinsky, G. J. (2017).
 A model of the superior colliculus predicts fixation locations during scene viewing and visual search.
 Journal of Neuroscience, 37(6), 1453-1467. http://www.jneurosci.org/content/37/6/1453